Ashwanikumarkashyap/decisiontree-model-online-ad-prediction/README.md

 # Online Advertisement Prediction

-To make prediction and train the model over a dataset (Iris data Set, Advertisement dataset), the dataset was split randomly between training and testing set in the ratio of 8:2 respectively.
+The project includes implementation of Decision tree classifier without using any libraries.
+The Objective of this project is to make prediction and train the model over a dataset (Iris data Set, Advertisement dataset), the dataset was split randomly between training and testing set in the ratio of 8:2 respectively.
 After constructing the decision tree with the training data and applying the appropriate pruning strategy following details are observed in two independent runs,

 ## Iris Data Set